Hensley Legal Group Is Here for You after a Semi-Truck Accident

 How the Law Applies Differently to Semi-Truck Accidents

 There are still more rules imposed on truck drivers from both a company and a legal standpoint.
 Legally, for example, truck drivers must adhere to rules about when and where they can transport hazardous cargo.
 They must make sure their cargo adheres to the rules about weight and height limits before driving on certain streets.
-From a company standpoint, truck drivers may be subject to policies that limit their speed, even on major highways with higher speed limits.
+Heavy or unrestrained cargo can lead to rollovers, which in 2018 made up 45 percent of large truck collisions.